Kazakh–Nogai War (1577): Background

-Did the Nogai leaders have grounds to fear such alliances?
-In September 1569, Nogai envoys informed a Turkish pasha that Khakk-Nazar, allied with Crimean princes, had attacked their horde “in the name of the Crimean Khan.”
+On September 1569, Nogai envoys informed a Turkish pasha that Haqnazar, allied with Crimean princes, had attacked their horde "In the name of the Crimean Khan.”
 The origin of this claim remains unclear.
-There is no evidence of anti-Nogai negotiations between Bakhchisarai and the Kazakhs.
+There is no evidence of anti-Nogai negotiations between Bakhchysarai and the Kazakhs.
 However, this narrative pushed the Nogai court to intensify its diplomatic efforts.

-Tinakhmat informed Crimea that Khakk-Nazar, who was "skilled in military affairs... and commands excellent marksmen and warriors," intended to march on Crimea after capturing Saraychik.
+Tinakhmat informed Crimea that Haqazar, who was "skilled in military affairs... and commands excellent marksmen and warriors," intended to march on Crimea after capturing Saray-Jük.
 He urged Muhammad Giray Khan to support the Nogais to protect his domains.
 Curiously, the Nogai leaders did not turn to Moscow or Astrakhan for assistance, despite their previous reliance on Russian support against Khakk-Nazar.

-Russian-Nogai Negotiations

 From Moscow, Tsar Ivan IV clarified that there were no consistent contacts with Khakk-Nazar.
 The Kazakh khan had only once sent envoys along with a Bukhara caravan, and Russian officials had dispatched Tatar emissaries as messengers.
 Ivan assured the Nogais:

 "We do not send envoys without substantial reason.
 If you consider Khakk-Nazar an enemy, we will refrain from any friendly relations with him."

 Indeed, no significant Russo-Kazakh ties were observed for some time afterward.
 However, this was less a result of Nogai diplomacy and more due to Moscow's lack of interest in deepening eastern connections at the time.
 Meanwhile, the Russian government remained better informed about steppe affairs than the Nogais suspected, disregarding claims that relations between the Nogais and Girays were impossible.

+Course of the War

+On the Spring of 1577, Haqnazar Khan invaded the territory of the Nogai Horde, attacking the camps of Ak-Mirza and Bek-Mirza, which their herds were seized, and five people were captured.
+The fifth was released by the orders of Tinehmat and Urus-biy to deliver a message: Haqazar Khan had made peace with Tashkent and Urgench and was now waging war against them.
+The Kazakh Khanate attacked Saray-Jük, claiming control over the city, and seized all lands east of the Yaik River.

+In a report delivered on the November of 1577 by Ivan Myasoyedov from Crimea, stating: